TinyRkings/Sentiment-Analysis/README.txt

 ========================================================
-Data Mining：Lab2 Sentiment Classification
+Data Mining：Sentiment Classification
-Xianxing Zhang, Shuangsheng Lou
+Shuangsheng Lou
 23 Oct 2017
 ========================================================
 The program is written in Python 2.6 with numpy package